LectureSight/lecturesight/docs/core/scheduler.md

 # Scheduler

-The `lecturesight-scheduler` bundle provides a service that loads a schedule from an iCalendar (RFC-2445) file and starts/stops object tracking and camera control accordingly.
+The `lecturesight-scheduler` bundle provides a service that loads a schedule from an iCalendar (RFC-2445) file and starts and stops object tracking and camera control for each event.
+The service is designed to allow LectureSight to follow the recording schedule of an [Opencast](http://www.opencast.org) capture agent such as [Galicaster](https://wiki.teltek.es/display/Galicaster/Galicaster+project+Home).

 Changes to the file are detected and the internal schedule is updated automatically.
 When the file is deleted, all events are removed.

-The implementation works internally with a periodically called routine that ensures that the state of object tracking and camera control components are consistent with the schedule.
-This way the system will, for instance, start to control the camera even if started after a scheduled begin of a recording.

-Depending on the video analysis implementation, the tracking components may need a certain time to adapt to the scene before producing correct tracking results.
-To prevent false camera movement caused by false positives the services can be configured to start camera control some time after the object tracking has been activated.
+The video analysis and tracking components may need a certain time to adapt to the scene before producing correct tracking results.
+To prevent unnecessary camera movement caused by false positives, the services can be configured to start camera control some time after the object tracking has been activated.

-Tracking algorithms may need a certain amount of time to adapt to the scene.
-In this period, false positives could lead to unwanted camera movements, so starting the camera control some time after the object tracking might be useful.

 ## Configuration